What is a learning wall?

 So to help you out, here’s my mini-guide to begin using learning walls in your classroom:

-- Start off with a large wall space in your classroom that is visible from every student desk, and easy for you to access during lesson time.
+- Start off with a large wall space in your classroom that is visible from every student’s desk, and easy for you to access during lesson time.

-- Make sure you include learning intentions and co-created success criteria, marking guides/rubrics so that students know how they are being assessed, modelled responses and word/vocabulary walls.
+- Make sure you include learning intentions and co-created success criteria, marking guides/rubrics so that students know how they are being assessed, modeled responses, and word/vocabulary walls.

 - Want to know more?
 Grab a copy of my Teacher Guidebook.